• Skip to primary navigation

 • Substitute the yogurt for creme fresh if desired, or omit.
 It probably would even work with sour cream.

-• Feel free to add heavy cream or other cream, if desired.
+• Feel free to add heavy cream or other cream to your asparagus soup, if desired.

 FAQ